April (giraffe)

-April (April 18, 2000 – April 2, 2021) was a reticulated giraffe (Giraffa camelopardalis reticulata) at the Animal Adventure Park in Harpursville, New York, in the United States.
+April (April 18, 2000 – April 2, 2021) was a reticulated giraffe (Giraffa reticulata) at the Animal Adventure Park in Harpursville, New York, in the United States.
 She gained worldwide fame after live videos of her in the late stages of pregnancy and the subsequent birth were uploaded to YouTube in 2017.
 The birth was watched live by nearly 1.2 million viewers.

 Life

 April was born in 2000 at the Catskill Game Farm in Catskill, New York.
 She resided at the Catskill Game Farm until it closed in October 2006, when she was relocated to Adirondack Animal Land in Broadalbin, New York.

 Animal Adventure Park owned by Jordan Patch acquired 14-year-old April shortly after acquiring Oliver, a 3-year-old male giraffe, in 2015.
 Oliver and April soon mated, which resulted in her pregnancy that normally lasts 15 months.
 It was Oliver's first siring and April's fourth pregnancy; she had previously mothered three other giraffes, two males and a female named Autumn, with a male giraffe named Stretch.
 After becoming pregnant, at Animal Adventure Park she became a "viral sensation" in February 2017 while being monitored by a live stream.
 An estimated 1.2 million viewers watched the live feed of April giving birth on YouTube; the live feed was sponsored by Toys R Us and Babies R Us, as a play on that chain's mascot, Geoffrey the Giraffe.
 By the time the camera was shut off, the YouTube feed had accumulated 232 million views.
 A GoFundMe fundraiser page that initially set a goal of $50,000 received more than $135,000 by the time the calf was born.
 The money was used to offset the annual care for the animals and upgrading the giraffe exhibit at the park.

 With the prolonged wait for April to enter labor, some people had questioned if the pregnancy was an April Fools' Day joke, and other conspiracy theories had also been put forward.
 Prior to the birth, April's veterinarian Dr. Tim Slater stated that despite a great sense of anticipation, the birth of her calf was not considered overdue.
 On April 8, 2017, April's zookeeper Allysa Swilley and caretaker Corey Dwyer stated that April was big, full of milk and "closer" to giving birth, but at this time, the calf is "just not coming out."
 A live stream of April's pregnancy has been posted to the video-sharing site YouTube.
 A minor controversy resulted when YouTube briefly removed the stream in late February 2017 following complaints from animal activists of the video allegedly violating standards in regards to nudity and sexual activity.
 Following thousands of complaints from YouTube users, the stream was restored to the website within an hour.